NREL/resstock/measures/ResStockArguments/README.md

 **water_heater_recovery_efficiency**

 Ratio of energy delivered to water heater to the energy content of the fuel consumed by the water heater.
 Only used for non-electric storage water heaters.
-If not provided, the OS-HPXML default (see [Conventional Storage](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage'>Conventional Storage</a>) is used.

 - **Name:** ``water_heater_recovery_efficiency``
 - **Type:** ``String``